top of page

 Laser-driven Undulator Coherent Radiation Source - position filled

-(ELI Beamlines)
+(ELI ERIC)

 Development of a next generation of coherent light sources based on laser-plasma accelerators (LPA) is one of the goal of EuPRAXIA.
 GeV-level LPA electron beams, obtained experimentally by many teams around the world, can be considered as a potential drivers for a free-electron laser (FEL) to develop a compact LPA-based FEL delivering coherent, high-peak brightness beams of electromagnetic radiations for many applications.
 The Project is aiming to optimize electron beam parameters for the FEL application from a laser-plasma interaction area up to an undulator line, including a dedicated electron beam line.
 The FEL regime requires preservation of the high-quality of the LPA electron beam by using a combination of advanced all-optical and conventional electromagnetic systems.